auth0/docs/articles/custom-domains/self-managed-certificates.md

 ---
 title: Configure Custom Domains with Self-Managed Certificates
-description: How to create custom domains with self-managed certificates
-toc: true
+description: Learn how to configure custom domains where you are responsible for SSL/TLS certificates, the reverse proxy to handle SSL termination, and forwarding requests to Auth0.
 topics:
   - custom-domains
   - certificates
+  - reverse-proxy
+  - SSL/TLS-certificates
 contentType: how-to
-useCase: customize-domains
+useCase:
+  - configure-customize-domains
+  - forward-requests-to-auth0
+  - configure-reverse-proxy
+  - configure-self-managed-certificates
 ---
-# Custom Domains with Self-Managed Certificates
+# Configure Custom Domains with Self-Managed Certificates

-::: warning
+::: note
-Custom Domains with the **Self-Managed Certificates** option is available for enterprise customers only.
+Custom Domains with the **Self-Managed Certificates** option is available for Aut0 Enterprise customers only.
 :::

 You can choose to manage the certificates for your custom domains yourself, which means that you are responsible for managing your SSL/TLS certificates and configuring a reverse proxy to handle SSL termination and forwarding requests to Auth0.